KASTEL-CSSDA/SpecificationTransfer/README.md

 ## Assumptions:
 Currently, this is a research prototype and works with assumptions for the merge process:
 - The package structure of both projects are the same
-- The names of the java classes which should be merged are the same
+- The names of the java classes and its contained which should be merged are the same

 ## Limitations:
 The project currently does not support generects, overloaded methods or nested classes.